-- Preview Email Newsletter

 When an aeronautical firm toured the University of South Florida while considering expanding to Tampa Bay, the lead engineer was impressed by a hallway photo of a high-tech sailboat.

-Beatriz Bare, then with the Tampa Bay Economic Development Council, said a dean opened a nearby office more PR
+Beatriz Bare, then with the Tampa Bay Economic Development Council, said a dean opened a nearby office and said, "Meet the man who developed that."

 UT Venture Studio Accelerates Market-Ready Startups To Treat Patients Using Digital Twins (10)